 There’s a lot in the movie that inspires me, but I want to specifically cite Jonathan’s pretend-eulogy, written by Dean, his obituary-writing best friend, “Even in certain defeat, the courageous Trager secretly clung to the belief that life is not merely a series of meaningless accidents or coincidences.
 Uh-uh.
 But rather, its a tapestry of events that culminate in an exquisite, sublime plan.”

-Sure it was about a boy and a girl serendipitously meeting each other in the most romantic of cities, and figuring out how to find each other again.
+Sure it was about a boy and a girl serendipitously meeting each other in the most romantic of cities and figuring out how to find each other again.
 But underneath the love story are so many other things about life, and passion, and knowing that, yes, life is not a series of meaningless coincidences.
-Everything that happens in our journey—the good and the bad—ultimately leads us to the center of Wollman Rink, I mean.. right where we’re supposed to be.
+Everything that happens in our journey—the good and the bad—ultimately leads us to the center of Wollman Rink, whatever Wollman Rink represents in your life.

 3. The Family Man

 I’m surprised to know that not a lot of people I know are familiar with this one.
-It’s a Nicholas Cage rom com (slash drama), and I suppose we’re all not so used to Nicholas Cage being, well, a family man huh?
+It’s a Nicholas Cage drama, and I suppose we’re all not used to Nicholas Cage being, well, a family man?
 (Here’s the 2000 trailer.)

 What inspires me